Wildfires due to climate change are playing havoc with the world

 Moreover, wildfires destroy infrastructures and damage bridges, communication links, electric supply networks, etcetera.

-CNBC says, according to Copernicus, in 2021, parts of northeastern Siberia, Turkey, and the western U.S. recorded their highest wildfire emissions.
+According to Copernicus, in 2021, parts of northeastern Siberia, Turkey, and the western U.S. recorded their highest wildfire emissions.
 The wildfires did not spare countries in Europe like Greece, Italy, and Spain.
 Mark Parrington is one of the scientists of Copernicus.
 He says the nature of wildfires seen now has not been seen earlier.
 That is a matter of concern for the world.
-A news report of July says wildfires in the western United States have come to stay, with at least 80 of them active right now.

 Contributory factors for intense wildfires